cwz6h/ContentCopy/README.md

 ## Notes

 ContentCopy May Not Function Properly If Your File Name Has Spaces.
-This Is Not A Bug In The Porgram, Command Prompt Itself Cannot Do Anything With File Names That Have Spaces But Show What Directory It Is In, This Is Not A problem With Folders However.
+This Is Not A Bug In The Program, Command Prompt Itself Cannot Do Anything With File Names That Have Spaces But Show What Directory It Is In, This Is Not A problem With Folders However.
 It Is Recommended To Use _ (Underscores) As Spaces.